freeCodeCampLondon/FCCLND/dev/app/data/README.md

 ###Filling in

 Thanks to ng-Sanitize, JSON fields are rendering HTML.
 So you can put links and quick style on it.
 Mainly you may want to use it for your Bio info.

-Just rememberif you are inserting a ling to put
+Just remember if you are inserting a link to add:
  ```
     target="_blank"
  ```
  This way our little page will be still on user sight.

- We suggest you bio to be not longer than 120 words to avoid break layout.
+ We suggest your bio to be not longer than 120 words to avoid break layout.

 **name** - your name -> REQUIRED